-Truncus arteriosus (TRUNG-kus ahr-teer-e-O-sus), or persistent truncus arteriosus, is a rare heart defect that's present at birth (congenital).
-If your baby has truncus arteriosus, one large vessel, instead of two separate vessels, leads out of the heart.
-Also, the two lower chambers of the heart are missing a portion of the wall dividing them.
+In addition, the two lower chambers of the heart are missing a portion of the wall that divides them.
 As a result of truncus arteriosus, oxygen-poor blood that should go to the lungs and oxygen-rich blood that should go to the rest of the body are mixed together.
 This creates severe circulatory problems.

-If left untreated, truncus arteriosus is usually fatal during the first year of life.
-Surgery to repair the heart and blood vessels is generally successful, especially if the repair occurs before your baby is 2 months old.
+If left untreated, truncus arteriosus can be fatal.
+Surgery to repair truncus arteriosus is generally successful, especially if the repair occurs before your baby is 2 months old.

 Signs and symptoms of truncus arteriosus often develop in the first few weeks of life.
 They include: